ckamte/adobe-packager-windows/README.md

 1. Extract the whole branch to a working folder and pick one Set-up.exe version and extract it to the same folder. (v4 setup not support win10)
 2. Download desire product using ccdl-win.py (creates "products" folder inside the working folder)
 3. Download ACC packages for the installer using build_installer.py (creates "packages" folder inside the working folder)
-4. Rename \products\\*prefix*-Driver.xml to Driver.xml (For multiple products, rename ONE product prefix to Driver.xml to install it) ~~until I figure out how to merge driver.xml files, it's called suiteinfo.xml~~
+4. Rename \products\\*prefix*-Driver.xml to Driver.xml (For multiple products, rename ONE product prefix to Driver.xml to install it)
 5. Along the "packages" folder, a new "acc_sources" folder will be created as well (this contains the zip files of the ACC packages which were extracted before)
 6. Optional - Delete downloaded zip files in "acc_sources" directory to reduce installer size (Not necessary because omitting the folder if the whole installation is packed is valid and if kept, used for other products)
 7. Run Set-up.exe to install the product.